niloofarMRZ/SwarmIntelligence/README.md

 1) HW1: The aim is to implement the article "An Efficient Genetic Algorithm for Maximizing Area Coverage in Wireless Sensor Networks" using Genetic Algorithms (GA) to be able to cover the largest area with limited range of sensors.

+The implementation article is also in the folder

 2) HW2: The objective of this study is to select the appropriate features from some standard databases.
 In this project, 4 algorithms "WHALE","SALP" , "GREYWOLF" and "GRASSHOPPER" are used in binary mode.